lsefiane/design-patterns-sample/java-design-patterns-structural-sample/README.md

 - You want to encapsulate a complex subsystem behind a simple interface.
 - You want to make a complex code easier to use, understand and test.
-- You want to promote loose coupling
+- You want to promote loose coupling.

+## Flyweight Pattern

+- Minimizes memory usage by sharing as much data as possible with other similar objects.

+<h3> When to Use It ? </h3>

+- You create an application that uses a large number of repeating objects.
+- You want to reduce the memory usage, and to keep away from errors related to memory like java.lang.OutOfMemoryError.